Why MBT Supervion Matters

 Integrating Mentalization-Based Treatment (MBT) into clinical practice takes time.
 Even after completing training, clinicians often discover that the real learning begins when they start applying MBT in their day-to-day work.

-Supervision offers the bridge between understanding the theory and confidently using it in practice.
+MBT Consultation offers a bridge between understanding theory and confidently using it in practice.

 In supervision, clinicians learn to: